This chapter describes Oracle Virtual Directory routing and includes the following topics:

 Enter a name for the View in the View Name field and click the OK button to create the new View.
 The new View appears in the list of existing Views.

-Click the name of the View in the list of existing Views.
+Click the name of the View to configure in the list of existing Views.
 A screen appears where you can configure the DNs and IP Addresses for the View.

 To add a DN or IP address to the View, click the create button in the appropriate field, enter a value, and click the Apply button.